 Amanda is known for her clinical expertise, approachability, devotion to patient care, and masterful ability to harness modern technology, especially social media, to support her patients and share her passion for oral medicine.
 Amanda completed her specialist training at the University of Western Australia, and her understanding of oral medicine became personal when a family member developed oral cancer.
 When Amanda completed her training, she was even more motivated to help others.
 Today, she is happy to support patients in her role as clinician at POMDSC, and with her public appointment at the Oral Health Centre of Western Australia, and as a Consultant at the Perth Children's Hospital.

 Amanda is committed to clinical excellence and continuing education.
-She is adjunct senior lecturer at the University of Western Australia, the Editor, and an Examiner and on the Board of Studies (Oral Medicine) for the Royal Australasian College of Dental Surgeons (RACDS), reviewer of continuing professional development (CPD) for the Australian Dental Association (ADA) and has been on the WA Dental CPD committee for over 6 years.
+She is adjunct senior lecturer at the University of Western Australia, the Editor, and an Examiner and on the Board of Studies (Oral Medicine) for the Royal Australasian College of Dental Surgeons (RACDS), reviewer of continuing professional development (CPD) for the Australian Dental Association (ADA) and has been on the WA Dental CPD committee for over 7 years.
 Amanda believes in interdisciplinary teamwork and is part of the WA Orthognathic Multidisciplinary group.
 In 2017, she received a peer review award.
 That year, she was involved in the Australasian Sleep Association mentorship program, helping guide her professional path.
 Amanda continues to be engaged in research, publishing in and reviewing for several journals.
 Her gift for teaching and public speaking motivates her to give informational lectures on many clinical and research issues, and she is regularly invited to present nationally and internationally.

 Amanda is heavily involved with various professional committees.
-She is Chair of the Scientific and Education Committee of the Oral Medicine Academy of Australasia, Secretary of RACDS(WA), Co-Chair of the Australasian Sleep Association Dental Sleep Medicine Council, Treasurer of the International Association for Dental Research (Perth Region), and Vice President of the Dental Specialists Society of Western Australia.
+She is Chair of the Scientific and Education Committee of the Oral Medicine Academy of Australasia, Secretary of RACDS(WA), Chair of the Australasian Sleep Association Dental Sleep Medicine Council, Treasurer of the International Association for Dental Research (Perth Region), and Vice President of the Dental Specialists Society of Western Australia.
 Amanda holds Certificate of Advanced Dental Leadership, and Membership of the Australian Institute of Company Directors.

 Both in her role as a clinician and without, Amanda is committed to public service.
 A proud Royal Australian Navy ex-servicewoman, she enjoyed serving her country.
 Today, she carries on assisting her peers, students, and patients by teaching and raising awareness for oral medicine at the University, on social media platforms, dental forums, and special interest pages.
 Amanda's hard work paid off when her project on Improving Compliance in Head and Neck cancer patients received a Wrigley Company Foundation ADHF Community Service Grant.
 She has been awarded an Australian Dental Association Valuable Service Award, Fellowship of the Pierre Fauchard Academy, Fellowship of the International College of Dentists and Fellowship of the Academy of Dentistry International for services to the profession.

 At your appointment with Amanda, you can expect a friendly smile, a listening ear, clinical expertise, excellent communication, and genuine empathy.
 Amanda is fluent in Mandarin.